grafana/grafana/docs/sources/alerting/unified-alerting/difference-old-new.md

 +++
-title = "What's new in Grafana 8 alerting" description = "What's New with Grafana 8 Alerts" keywords = ["grafana", "alerting", "guide"] weight = 114
+title = "What's new in Grafana alerting" description = "What's New with Grafana alerts" keywords = ["grafana", "alerting", "guide"] weight = 114
 +++

-# What's new in Grafana 8 alerting
+# What's new in Grafana alerting

-Grafana 8.0 alerting has several enhancements over legacy dashboard alerting.
+Grafana alerting has several enhancements over legacy dashboard alerting.

 ## Multi-dimensional alerting